buddhist-uni/buddhist-uni.github.io/_content/articles/triratna-triloka_falk-h.md

 Falk's conclusion that the “*triratna*” symbol in Ancient Indian art actually meant "*namo*" seems, to me, quite conclusive, especially as it is often juxtaposed with _different_ symbols that refer unambiguously to the Triple Gem.

-Falk's further conclusion that the fish, flag, and whirl 🐠 ⛳ 🌀 symbols refer to the lower, human, and heavenly realms respectively (the "*triloka*") strikes me as plausible but in need of further evidence beyond what he provides here.
+Falk's further conclusion that the fish, flag, and whirl 🐠 ⛳ 🌀 symbols refer to the lower, human, and heavenly realms respectively (the "*triloka*") strikes me as plausible if more tenuous.